AbhinavMadahar/thesis/proposal/outline.md

   - Raise the sense that it is important that the research community not shy away from revolutionary work in favour of merely evolutionary work
   - Based on this, raise the importance of pursuing the major endgoals of AGI and artificial conciousness
   - Distinguish between research on the trunk and research on the branches
+    - Note that research can sometimes have both aspects
+      - AlexNet (Krizhevsky et al, 2012) had the trunk property of ushering in the modern era of deep networks
+      - It also had the branch property of applying deep networks to image classification
+  - Briefly explain what commonsense reasoning is, but don't go into too much detail (the background section covers this more deeply)
   - Explain why commonsense reasoning might be a step towards AGI and artificial conciousness
     - State-of-the-art large language models struggle with tasks which require high-level reasoning, including cases where humans find the necessary reasoning trivial (Richardson and Heck, 2023).
   - Situate my thesis and graduate school application and matriculation within this context as a step along the trunk, not the branches
     - Note that a substantial portion of academia will read my grad school application, so this thesis proposal is the soap box on which I disseminate my message
-  - Briefly explain what commonsense reasoning is, but don't go into too much detail (the background section covers this more deeply)
   - Detail the arguments against commonsense reasoning as a step towards AGI and artificial conciousness, including counterarguments
   - Note responding to Ali Rahimi's 2017 NeurIPS talk and how it interplays with this thesis
     - Rahimi argued that we should move away from merely creating new techniques which perform more well and towards developing a deeper understanding of how and why certain techniques work